Quantum advantage for single-photon state characterization

 where $\theta=(|\langle \psi_1|\psi_2\rangle|,|\langle \psi_1|\psi_3\rangle|,|\langle \psi_2|\psi_3\rangle|)$.
-Note that we are not including the triad phase \cite{PhysRevLett.118.153603Triadphase,PhysRevA.98.033805} as an unknown parameter that needs to be estimated.
-The reason for this is twofold.
-First, experiments have been shown to be accurately modeled using models that exclude triad phases \cite{PRXQuantum.6.020340, somhorst2023quantum} and it has been shown that changing the triad phase to a nonzero value often requires considerable effort \cite{PhysRevLett.118.153603Triadphase}.
-Second, our main goal is to find a characterization protocol that outperforms the conventional HOM-characterization protocol.
-Using the HOM-effect, no information can be obtained about the triad phase, due to the fact that only two photons interfere in a HOM-experiment.
-We therefore leave out the triad phase in our analysis.
-However, we point out that another benefit of characterization experiments involving multiphoton interference is the potential to gain information about the triad phases.
+We do not include the triad phase \cite{PhysRevLett.118.153603Triadphase,PhysRevA.98.033805} as an unknown parameter for two reasons.
+First, experiments are often accurately modeled without triad phases \cite{PRXQuantum.6.020340, somhorst2023quantum}, and changing the triad phase to a nonzero value often requires considerable effort \cite{PhysRevLett.118.153603Triadphase}.
+Second, the HOM-experiment provides no information about the triad phase since only two photons interfere.
+We therefore omit it from our analysis.
+However, we note that another benefit of multiphoton characterization experiments is the possibility of gaining information about the triad phases.

-We make use of the additive property of the FIM, which allows us to analyze the total information gained across multiple experiments.
-This means we can consider a collection of different experiments and sum their respective contributions to the FIM.
-In our approach, we choose to allow for three distinct experimental configurations.
-This choice is motivated by the fact that the HOM-characterization of three photons, we aim to outperform, also relies on performing three separate experiments.
+We exploit the additive property of the FIM, allowing the total information from multiple experiments to be obtained by summing their contributions.
+We choose to consider three experimental configurations, matching the number of experiments required for HOM characterization of three photons.